GPUOpen-Tools/compressonator/README.md

 To build the source files follow the instructions in http://compressonator.readthedocs.io/en/latest/build_from_source/build_instructions.html

+## Style and Format Change ##

+The source code of this product is being reformatted to follow the Google C++ Style Guide https://google.github.io/styleguide/cppguide.html

+In the interim you may encounter a mix of both an older C++ coding style, as well as the newer Google C++ Style.

+Please refer to the _clang-format file in the root directory of the product for additional style information.

 ## Compressonator Core
 Provides block level API access to updated performance and quality driven BCn codecs.
 The library is designed to be a small self-contained, cross-platform, and linkable library for user applications.